 Calculating Averages from Frequency Tables

 This deep dive covers Calculating Averages from Frequency Tables within Frequency Tables for GCSE Mathematics.
 Revise Frequency Tables in Statistics for GCSE Mathematics with 11 exam-style questions and 20 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 7 of 7 in this topic.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
+It is section 7 of 8 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position